 For example, suppose you uploaded a set of corporate logos to your site.
 You could give them the tag 'sprite_logo' to easily generate a sprite that contains all of them.

-You can assign tags to assets while uploading them, using our Management Console, or using the Upload API to add or remove tags on existing assets.
+You can assign tags to assets while uploading them, using our Cloudinary Console, or using the Upload API to add or remove tags on existing assets.
 See Tagging images and the Tags method for more details.